Building a sales or marketing funnel from scratch can feel overwhelming.

 Landing pages are the gateway to any funnel.

-• Offers: Are they using discounts, freebies, or bonuses to attract customers?
+- Offers: Are they using limited time discounts, freebies, or bonuses to attract customers?

 Take ZipWP AI Website Builder for example.
 Their landing page is pretty straightforward, yet includes most of those points above.